It’s not ‘unnatural’ to be a loner.

 Do the less social members of the population really have no positive contribution to make to society?

-In this article I will address the first question (the second will be explored in a separate article) – answering no; that loners, rather than being considered sick or strange, should be seen as just another way humans can be.
+In this article I will address the first question (the second is explored in a separate article) – answering no; loners, should not be considered sick or strange, but rather as just another way humans can be.

 Different types of sociality